PowerDNS/pdns/pdns/dnsdistdist/docs/reference/selectors.rst

 .. function:: HTTPHeaderRule(name, regex)

-  .. versionadded:: 1.4.0

-  .. versionchanged:: 1.8.0
-     see ``keepIncomingHeaders`` on :func:`addDOHLocal`

   Matches DNS over HTTPS queries with a HTTP header ``name`` whose content matches the regular expression ``regex`` in Posix Extended Regular Expressions format.
 The match is done in a case-insensitive way.
   Since 1.8.0 it is necessary to set the ``keepIncomingHeaders`` option to true on :func:`addDOHLocal` to be able to use this rule.